OpenWaterFoundation/owf-learn-virtualbox/mkdocs-project/docs/create-guest/linux-debian-jessie/create-guest-debian-jessie.md

 	The machine name parts above should be unique between all users/developers on the system.
 	+ Consider using a name that is consistent with the purpose of the machine, such as `dev`, `test`, `build`, `support`, etc.
-	+ if creating an appliance to be imported later, a general name like `vb-j64-20d-bare` might be used, to indicate VirtualBox, Debian Jessie 64, 20 GB dynamic drive, bare operating system
+	+ If creating an appliance to be imported later, a general name like `vb-j64-20d-bare` might be used to indicate VirtualBox, Debian Jessie 64, 20 GB dynamic drive, bare operating system.
+Or, be more explicit for appliance VM names and include the organization name, such as `vb-myorg-debian-jessie-64-20d-bare`, which can then be imported to create a specific VM for a user, such as `vb-user-j64-20d-xxx` (where `xxx` is a product or environment).
+	+ The VM names that are used should generally also be used for the virtual hard drive, image `OVA` file, and hostname, to avoid confusion.
 * ***Machine Folder*** - folder on Windows 10 where the virtual machine files will be saved
 	+ By default, the location will be similar to `C:\Users\user\Virtual Box VMs`.
 	The default is OK if the default `C:\` hard drive is sufficiently large.